robert-westenberger/knowledgebase/book-notes/computer-systems-a-programmers-perspective/a-tour-of-computer-systems.md

 ### Important themes
 * Amdahl's law - The main idea is that when we speed up one part of a system, the effect on the overall system performance depends on both how significant the part was and how much it was sped up.
+* Concurrency - the general concept of a system with multiple, simultaneous activities
+* Parallelism - the use of concurrency to make a system run faster.